 “Dr. Hughes clearly has the passion and knowledge when it comes to stem cell therapy.”*

 TBI Therapy, founded and managed by Dr. John Hughes, D.O., treats traumatic brain injury (TBI) patients by combining regenerative therapies – including hyperbaric oxygen therapy (HBOT), intranasal platelet rich plasma (PRP) therapy, and intranasal stem cell therapy – with supplementary nutritional modalities.
-The procedures and protocols used by our Colorado-based TBI treatment clinic are patent pending, uniquely sophisticated, presently scarce, and at the forefront of neuro-regenerative medicine.
+The procedures and protocols used by our Colorado-based TBI treatment clinic are patent protected, uniquely sophisticated, presently scarce, and at the forefront of neuro-regenerative medicine.

 The TBI Therapy Protocol